-The majority of children in the Town of Cedarburg attend classes in the Cedarburg School District, which houses approximately 3,000 students in three elementary schools (K-5), one middle school (6-8) and one high school (9-12):
+The majority of children in the Town of Cedarburg attend classes in the Cedarburg School District, which currently houses approximately $3,\underline{1}000$ students in three elementary schools ($\underline{4}$ K-5), one middle school (6-8) and one high school (9-12):

 - Cedarburg High School (9-12)

-- Webster Transitional (6-8)
+- Webster Middle Transitional (6-8)

-- Parkview Elementary (K-5)
+- Parkview Elementary (4K-5)

-- Thorson Elementary (K-5)
+- Thorson Elementary (4K-5); including Early Learning Center (PK)

-- Westlawn Elementary (K-5)
+- Westlawn Elementary (4K-5)

 The school district includes all of the City and the Town of Cedarburg, and parts of the City of Mequon, the Town of Jackson, and the Town and Village of Grafton.
 Cedarburg High School is accredited by the North Central Accrediting Association, and is a member of the Wisconsin Interscholastic Athletic Association and the North Shore Conference.
-Cedarburg High School employs 65 full-time faculty members, 11 part-time faculty members, and 2 administrators.
-The high school offers 22 extracurricular athletic and organizations, including the Community Service Volunteer Program.
+Cedarburg High School employs 65-127 full-time and part-time faculty members and staff, 11 part-time faculty members, and 2 administrators.
+The high school offers 262 extracurricular athletic and organizations and 39 activities and clubs, including the Community Service Volunteer Program.

-The school district currently holds land in the southwestern portion of the Town (near Bridge Street) that is being reserved for a school, although there are no immediate plans to build a facility.
+The school district currently holds_also owns land in the southwestern portion of the Town (alongnear Bridge Street, west of Granville Road) that is being reserved for a school, although there are no immediate plans to build a facility.